walteh/retab/README.md

 If no `.editorconfig` is found, it defaults to:

 -   Tabs for indentation (recommended)
 -   Tab size of 4
 -   Trim multiple empty lines enabled
 -   One bracket per line enabled

+### Swift Formatting Note

+When using Swift formatting with EditorConfig, indentation settings will only work correctly if your `swift-format` configuration has `spaces=2` set as the indentation (which is the default).
+If you need different indentation settings, you'll need to modify your `swift-format` configuration file.

 ### Why Tabs?

 We believe in tabs-first formatting because:

 -   Better accessibility for developers using screen readers
 -   Allows each developer to set their preferred indentation width
 -   Smaller file sizes
 -   Clear and unambiguous indentation

 ## Contributing